ivan-sincek/scrapy-scraper/README.md

 playwright install chromium
 ```

-Make sure each time you upgrade your Playwright dependency to re-install Chromium; otherwise, you might get no results if using the headless browser.
+Make sure each time you upgrade your Playwright dependency to re-install Chromium; otherwise, you might get an error using the headless browser.

 ### Standard Install